 A NEMA 14-50 outlet is for a plug-in Level 2 charger.
 In a hardwired installation, the conduit is run from the electrical panel directly into the charger.
-In a plug-in installation, the conduit is run from the subpanel to a NEMA 14 50 outlet.
+In a plug-in installation, the conduit is run from the main panel to a NEMA 14 50 outlet.

 It should be noted that you can’t just have any type of NEMA 14-50 outlet installed when it comes to EV charging.
 You will need one that can withstand the electrical demands of EV charging.
 Many on the market have fiberglass insulators that melt away after a few months of charging.
 You will need an industrial-grade NEMA 14-50 240v outlet that uses glass or ceramic insulators.

-An electrician will work with you to figure out the best location for the EV charging outlet.
+An electrician will work with you to determine the best EV charging outlet location.
 Factors like how far your intended location is from the panel will determine how long the installation will take and how much it will cost.

-Then, the electrician will perform load calculations and determine if your electrical panel can handle the additional load of EV charging.
-If your panel does not have enough space, then the electrician will have to upgrade your subpanel at an additional cost.
-Once the circuit’s total load is determined the electrician can then determine what type of breaker box your installation will need.
+Then, the electrician will perform a load calculation and determine if your electrical panel can handle the additional load of EV charging.
+If your panel does not have enough space the electrician will have to upgrade your subpanel at an additional cost.
+Then, the electrician can determine what type of breaker box your installation will need.
 Breaker boxes come in different amperage ratings.

 Then, the conduit will be run to the breaker box.
 The electrician will wire the breaker box for the new breaker.
 This part of the process requires electrical knowledge that Do-it-Yourselfers should not take a risk with.
 Trying to save a few extra bucks can lead to a house fire, which is a huge safety and financial concern.